 Booking your Iceland glacier tour

 Are you ready for your Iceland glacier adventure?
-To get you started planning your trip, take a look at these top Iceland holiday packages.
+To get you started planning your trip, take a look at these thrilling active tours of Iceland.

 Our Iceland team is based locally in Reykjavík and will be happy to help you tailor an itinerary to your taste.
 Whether you want a road trip or shorter break filled with glacier excursions, we can help you make your dream a reality.

-In fact, many of the activities listed above can be added as optional activities to your Nordic Visitor tour.
-If you're not sure what fits best, your dedicated travel consultant can help you find the right activities for your comfort level and travel dates.
+In fact, many of the activities listed above can be added to your Nordic Visitor tour.
+If you're not sure what fits best, your dedicated travel consultant can help you find the right excursions for your comfort level and travel dates.

 What’s more, when you book a trip with Nordic Visitor, you get your accommodation, transport, and activities booked for you.
-Simply relax and come admire the stunning glaciers and nature wonders of Iceland.
+Simply relax and come admire the stunning glaciers and natural wonders of Iceland.